 Policies and procedures document how the organisation is safe for children and young people.

 A whole of organisation approach

-Being child safe does not just happen, preventing child abuse requires a proactive approach underpinned by our policies, procedures and practices and the commitment of all our members, paid and volunteer.
+Being child safe does not just happen, preventing child abuse requires a proactive approach underpinned by our policies, procedures and practices and the commitment of all our members.

 Zero tolerance for all forms of child abuse

 CFA has a zero tolerance for all forms of child abuse and neglect, and we will act to safeguard children and young people according to our ethical and legal obligations.
-Child abuse is any behaviour that harms a child and can take many forms including:
+Child abuse is any behaviour that harms a child or young person and can take many forms including: